reoireopit/Stalcraft-3D-Models-Viewer/README.md

 ___

 # Usage:
-To run it correctly, download the archive with all the files.
+1. To run correctly, download the archive with all the files.
+2. Download the models folder and move it to the project folder.

+- Link to download the models folder: [MediaFire](https://www.mediafire.com/folder/t7y0jrauyyyrk/models)

 To change weapons, select the appropriate weapon on the view page.

 # List of supported weapons: